Alexey-N-Chernyshov/fvm-substrate-bridge-proposal/proposal.md

 <!-- - How much time this milestone will take to achieve (using real dates) -->
 ### Milestone 1 - PoC prototype

 Drafting architecture and building a prototype which transfers blocks between networks without finalization.
-Deploybg a local network with Filecoin and Substrate nodes.
+Deploying a local network with Filecoin and Substrate nodes.

-* The stage includes following deliverables: relayer application, filecoin actor and substrate pallete.
+* The stage includes following deliverables: relayer application, filecoin actor and Substrate pallet.
-* Definition of done: filecoin block headers are on substrate network and substrate transactions are on filecoin network.
+* Definition of done: Filecoin block headers are on Substrate network and Substrate transactions are on filecoin network.
 This stage doesn't imply any validation or finalization.
 * Team: full team involved.
 * Estimates:
 	* Relayer: 80 hours
 	* Substrate pallet: 40 h
 	* Filecoin actor: 40 h